 During the holiday season, we come together with friends and family in good cheer to sit down for delicious meals and gift-swaps.
-Only, for most families, it's not all Hallmark and Rockwell, especially after such a turbulent election season.
+Only, for most families, it's not all Hallmark and Rockwell.

-Our stress level rises during the holidays, and this year will be no exception.
+Our stress level rises during the holidays.
 The holidays bring such lofty expectations for happy family reunions and social calendars packed with festive events.
 But it takes a lot of time and money to make those dreams a reality, and we often feel we're not "doing enough."

 And that's exactly why our stress levels rise so much at this time of year.
 "The primary reason for increased stress during the holidays is unrealistic expectations," says Heidi Hanna, Ph.D., executive director of the American Institute of Stress and a New York Times best selling author.
 From there, it's a domino effect: We spend too much on gifts and create financial stress, we commit to too many obligations and create stress for our families, we fret over seeing a particular relative and create social stress, and so on.

-Since the presidential campaign has left a feeling of divisiveness in the air, many people may be approaching holiday gatherings with some trepidation.
+Many people are approaching holiday gatherings with some trepidation.
 But we can lower anxiety, regain control and recenter ourselves by using these strategies.